remance/Masendor/Readme.md

 Ver 0.3: Game map, terrain and camera (Going to be somewhat difficult and long to implement)

-Ver 0.4: More complex UI function (Event log, popup box), also weather effect and finalise melee combat engagement and collision
+Ver 0.4: More complex UI function (Event log, popup box), also weather effect and finalise melee combat engagement and collision, changable game speed

 Ver 0.5: Optimise for larger battle (Also proper code documentation + structure) as the saying goes, just because it works does not mean it is optimised